 In the work environment, flexibility means affording employees the opportunity to make their own choices as to when, where, and how they engage in work-related projects and tasks.
-The term flexibility in the workplace is often thrown in along with independence, work-life balance, friendly culture, and casual environment.
-Yet, flexibility is often on the debate table for employers.
+The term 'workplace flexibility' is often thrown in along with 'independence', 'work-life balance', 'friendly culture', and 'casual environment'.
+Yet, flexibility is often on the debating table for employers.
 Many companies question their ability to implement a flexible work style and simultaneously maintain high productivity and performance levels.
-Flexibility and high productivity seem to be contradictory terms at face value, which is why many employers are hesitant to change the work style or environment in any way, mind you to become less strict or rigid with procedures and protocol.
+Flexibility and high productivity seem to be contradictory terms at face value, which is why many employers are hesitant to change the work style or environment in any way that hampers the strictness or rigidity of procedures and protocol.

 Leading companies acknowledge that talent plays an integral role for a company’s success.
 In order to hire and maintain the right talent, you will have to create and customize a comfortable work environment.
 Tailoring work environments and cultures to talent’s needs will make employees feel more valued and appreciated, which encourages them to perform to their maximum.
 Everything in life works to benefit all parties involved, if done right and effectively.
 Just like how communication is a two-way street, flexibility follows suit.
 Employees who are entrusted and given more freedom at work are highly appreciative of their flexible managers/employers.
 Thus, in return, employees will build on this approach and give in their maximum effort to meet their manager’s expectations while also being flexible themselves with what is asked of them.